Continue with Facebook

 Your doctor will most likely start you on a moderate-intensity statin like atorvastatin or simvastatin.
 Statins work by blocking a material that makes cholesterol.
 You’ll take your statin as a pill every day.
 After a few months, your doctor will check your ApoB-100 levels.
 If the cholesterol levels haven’t gone down enough, they may increase your dose.

 If after a few more months, there still isn’t an improvement in your cholesterol levels, you may be prescribed an additional drug.
-PCSK9 inhibitors are a new type of cholesterol drug that helps your liver clear the bad cholesterol from your blood.
+PCSK9 inhibitors are a newer type of cholesterol drug that helps your liver clear the bad cholesterol from your blood.
 You’ll likely get an injection of PCSK9 inhibitor at your doctor’s office every few months.

 Fenofibrate is another PBC treatment that helps lower cholesterol.
 However, researchers aren’t sure that fibrates protect you against heart disease.